hmanprod/xf2bridge/README.md

 =========
 Simple Laravel Auth Bridge Xenforo 2 package...

-Fork of [URB/XenforoBridge](https://github.com/UnderRatedBrilliance/XenforoBridge) which is refactored to be utilized in Xenforo 2 without legacy support.
+Fork of [swede2k/xf2bridge] from [URB/XenforoBridge](https://github.com/UnderRatedBrilliance/XenforoBridge) which is refactored to be utilized in Xenforo 2 without legacy support.

 Installation
 ------------